The Mapbox Styles API lets you read and change map styles, fonts, and images. This API is the basis for Mapbox Studio.

 You will need to be familiar with the Mapbox Style Specification to use the Styles API.
 The Mapbox Style Specification defines the structure of map styles and is the open standard that helps Studio communicate with APIs and produce maps that are compatible with Mapbox libraries.

-Layers in Standard are not modifiable asides from the configuration options mentioned in the migration guides at the moment.
-The underlying paradigm to the Standard style is different from the classic core styles.
+The underlying paradigm to the Standard style is different from other Mapbox styles.
+Layers in Standard are not modifiable asides from the predefined configuration options.
 Mapbox manages the basemap experience and only surfaces key global styling configurations - in return, you get a carefully designed, cohesive visual experience and an evergreen map, always featuring the latest data, styling and rendering features compatible with your SDK.
-During the beta phase, we are piloting these configurations - we welcome feedback on the beta configurations.